Richard Cross (photojournalist): Philosophy

 Anthropologist Richard Charen, Cross's advisor at Temple University, wrote about his motivations for photojournalism and his philosophy of working as a professional photographer:

 [Richard Cross's] interest in visual anthropology was motivated on two accounts.
 First, he expressed a keen curiosity for learning more about how photographs "worked" as a communicative medium--not simply as a technical process involving optics, grain structure, chemicals, or even in aesthetic terms--but more importantly, in cognitive, social, political, economic, and cultural contexts.
 As a young thinking photojournalist, Richard was not satisfied with merely getting the "right" picture--an image that conformed to an often unarticulated set of editorial decisions, sometimes aesthetic, sometimes political, as imposed by photo agencies and staffs of popular publications.
 It became clear that Richard felt a growing sense of responsibility for images he "took from" people and "gave to" the viewing public.
 The political context of image publications became an increasingly important problem in his practice of photography.

 Cross himself wrote about his own motivations for photography:

 Photographs cannot end wars, cure maladies, or right social wrongs.
 They can sometimes, however, arouse emotions and stimulate a human being to thought and to a higher awareness of his own values and potential.

 Death and legacy

-Cross died on June 21, 1983, when, on assignment with U.S. News and World Report, he and Los Angeles Times journalist Dial Torgerson were in a car struck by a land mine in Honduras.
+Cross died on June 21, 1983, when, on assignment with U.S. News and World Report, he and Los Angeles Times journalist Dial Torgerson were in a car struck by a rocket propelled grenade in Honduras.
 His photographic archive is preserved by the Tom and Ethel Bradley Center in the University Library, Special Collections and Archives at California State University, Northridge.